Sneh1999/Shopify-winter2021-ImageRepo/README.md

         - <b>Secure Deletion of the image </b>:
             - This function is used to delete a permission of a user for an image from the permission.db table.
 The image gets deleted from firebase only when no user is left with the permission for the given image
             - Only an authorized user and admin can delete permission for the image
-            - Firebase is coonfigured to only allow admin credentiaks to delete the image
+            - Firebase is configured to only allow admin credentials to delete the image
-        - <b>Ensuring bulk deletion of the images</b>: Only one image is allowed to be deleted at a time to follow a parallel model instead of a sequential model to prevent malicious attacks and speed of the response
+        - <b>Ensuring bulk deletion of the images</b>: Only one image is allowed to be deleted at a time to follow a parallel model instead of a sequential model to prevent malicious attacks and increase speed of the response
         - Delete an image : Delete {{/users/{user_id}/images/{image_id}}}
             - Curl request
                 ```